 The old coffee joke about decaf coffee — “Why bother?” — doesn’t hold up these days, especially when decaffeinated coffee has improved leaps and bounds in quality.
-In fact, some decaf coffees taste so good, you might wonder whether they are really caffeine-free.
+In fact, some decaf coffees taste so good you might wonder whether they really are caffeine-free.

-The Benefits of Decaf
+The Health Benefits of Decaf

 Research has also indicated that drinking decaf or regular coffee can reduce your chance of developing chronic liver disease.

-Too much caffeine can affect the central nervous system in unpleasant ways, causing or exacerbating anxiety, racing heart, irritability, insomnia, and a feeling of restlessness.
+Too much caffeine intake can affect the central nervous system in unpleasant ways, causing or exacerbating anxiety, racing heart, irritability, insomnia, and a feeling of restlessness.
 If you love the taste of coffee but want to avoid those potential side effects of caffeine, drinking decaf coffee is the perfect solution.